Lifeisabeach1/Lifeisabeach1/README.md

 🎓 Continuous Learner: I’ve studied web development for over a year and am constantly learning new technologies to expand my skills.

-🔧 IT Technician in Progress: I’m fascinated by all things related to IT and am exploring opportunities in the IT technician space.

 Feel free to explore my repositories, contribute to my projects, or reach out for collaboration! 🚀